Status of procurement project NIRD2020 as of December 2020

 The first round of market exploration was done in October-December.
 If necessary, follow-up meetings will be conducted with some of the vendors to deep-dive into some of the specific solutions.

 One objective for this status report is to inform all the possible interested vendors about the process and disseminate the same information to everyone, including the vendors who have not been directly contacted.

 We make our users, stakeholders and possible vendors aware that we are planning to execute the procurement in the first half of 2021.

 Current NIRD architecture

-Although the next generation storage is not necessarily meant to follow the same architectural design, it is worth to get acquainted with the current NIRD architecture and usage trend:
+Although the next-generation storage is not necessarily meant to follow the same architectural design, it is worth getting acquainted with the current NIRD architecture and usage trend:

 Users are primarily scientists from public research and education institutions in Norway.
 Data are not homogenous and comes from different users/user groups and are owned by different users/institutions.
 NIRD is utilized for project storage and related snapshots, backup of selected areas from the HPC’s high-performance file systems, administrative data, and data in the research data archive.
 The data growth has shown an exponential trend, moving from 2.5PB in 2014 up to 24PB in 2020 (including primary storage and second replica for disaster recovery).

 The majority of data on NIRD are very seldomly accessed (approximately 70% has not been accessed during the last 6 months), while 6-10% of the data are accessed and consumed regularly possibly directly on NIRD (through the so called NIRD Service Platform, a Kubernetes cluster for data analytics) or by staging them on the HPC file systems.

 - User in Focus - User’s requirements are central in the design of the NIRD2020 architecture

 - Performance and Efficiency – Storage fits for the purpose